saraback/nbody/README.md

 #Nbody - Sara Back & Linnea Dahl
 ##Building/running the program

-The program is run by writing
+The program is compiled by make starsim or make animate.
+Just make will default to starsim.
+Starsim is mostly for debugging purposes.
+Animate will enable the graphical simulation.

 ##Goals
 During this project, we have completed the following goal with use of the code written: